turingschool/gear-up/ageism_in_tech_facilitator_companion.markdown

 ## Ageism: A Lens for Exploring Diversity and Individual Action (Facilitator Companion)

 ### Introductions (5 min)
-* Role of the facilitator
+* Role of the facilitator (promote meaningful conversation that supports exchange and learning)
 * Agenda for the hour
 * Review evaluation criteria (see survey linked at the end)
 * Group goals  (1.
 Hit all the agenda items, 2.
 Reflect on the final question about authentic action, 3.
 Complete surveys on how you did as a facilitator)